anubrata/anubrata.github.io/README.md

 * **Responsible Language Technologies**: How can we detect and mitigate potential harms caused by language technonologies?
 How can we make these models behave responisbly and not perpetuate societal biases?
 How can we protect workers who contribute to data-collection for AI? [[FnTIR Journal]](https://www.nowpublishers.com/article/Details/INR-079) [[HCOMP'20]](https://ojs.aaai.org/index.php/HCOMP/article/view/7461) [[ASIS&T'19]](https://doi.org/10.1002/pra2.7)

 ## News

+* Our co-design paper on Human-centered NLP Fact-checking: Co-Designing with Fact-checkers using Matchmaking for AI has been awarded an **honorable mention (top 3%)** at CSCW 2024 [[Arxiv]](https://arxiv.org/pdf/2308.07213.pdf)

 * I spent Fall 2023 as a research intern at Cisco Responsible AI research team and worked on evaluating interpretable NLP models